The most dangerous places on earth

 sentinel tribe

-In the Indian Ocean is a small island chain that exists the same way as any other tropical island, except for one.
-There is a north and south Sentinel island, with the southern one being the same as the nearby mainland, but the northern island is home to a tribe called the Sentinelese who just might be the most aggressive tribe every encountered.
+In the Indian Ocean is a small island that exists in the same ways as any other tropical island, except for one.
+There is a north and south Sentinel island, with the southern one being the same as the nearby mainland, but the northern island is home to a tribe called the Sentinelese who just might be the most aggressive tribe ever encountered.
 No one knows why they are so hostile as they always attack everyone on sight and make no effort to establish communications.
 Everyone from fishermen to reporters have been killed by the tribe the second they made it to the island, and no one knows why.
 All attempts to talk to them have failed and if you find yourself washed up there one day and aren’t part of the tribe you can expect to be killed on sight.

 The Somalian coast line